 Whether it’s your first time to Greece or if you’re a seasoned traveler, the best way to choose from among the various Greek islands is by researching the different characteristics of each one.
 You also need to know which islands have the most to offer a visitor.

-So here are some of the best Greek islands to visit in 2022.
+So if you’re wondering “what Greek island should I visit?”, here are some of the best Greek islands to visit in 2022.

-Corfu is one of the most interesting of Greek islands and has a unique character due to the many influences, such as the British, Venetian, and French colonial influences.
-Your first stop in Corfu should be to Corfu old town, where you can get pleasantly lost among the alleys and streets, taking in the architecture.
+One of the best Greek islands for first timers, Corfu has a unique character due to the British, Venetian, and French colonial influences.
+Your first stop should be to Corfu old town, where you can get pleasantly lost among the alleys and streets, taking in the architecture.

 Here you can also see the Archeological Museum, as well as the Church of St George.
-Or, if you’re up for an adventure, you can hike or drive (which is preferable), your way up Mount Pantokrator.
+Or, if you’re up for an adventure, you can hike or drive (much easier!) your way up Mount Pantokrator.
 It’s the highest peak on the island, and you’ll be mesmerized by the view.

-Corfu is connected to a number of Greek islands by ferry, as well as Venice, Bari, Brindisi, and Ancona in Italy.
-If you’ve ever wanted to see Venice, you can book a ticket to Venice via Let’s Ferry in just a few clicks.
+ⓘ TIP: Corfu is connected by ferry to a number of Greek islands and places in Italy.
+If you’ve ever wanted to see Italy, you can book a ticket to Venice, Bari, Brindisi, and Ancona via Let’s Ferry in just a few clicks.
 Don’t miss out on enjoying an adventure like this.

 If you are looking for a Greek island to visit where you won’t be bothered by the throngs of other tourists, then you should consider going to Serifos.
+It’s one of the best Greek islands for couples.
 Serifos is a pristine, remote island that accommodates visitors who are looking for something different.